j-martin/awsh/README.md

 management tool).
 You can filter by instance name and if it matches only one instance it will log to it.

-Use cases
+Use Cases
 ---------

-- You are running elasticbeanstalk, EMR or something that creates it's own instance automatically.
+- You are running Elasticbeanstalk, EMR or something that creates it's own instance automatically.
 - You are using different key-set for different instances and you can't remember which one does what.